ColstonBod-oy/weird-javascript-notes/README.md

 ![Banner][react-logo]

-Hello! my name is Colston D. Bod-oy, I'm a React developer and was currently taking my 2nd year of college on the time that I made this repo.
+Hello!
+My name is Colston D. Bod-oy, I'm a React developer, and I was currently taking my 2nd year of college at the time that I made this repo.
 I'm an aspiring developer and I would like to work for the big FAANG companies someday 😉.

 I created this project so I could keep track of and recall things that I didn't know I could do in JavaScript as I've just recently started learning it, hope you'll find these notes useful! 😎.